mmcauliffe/Conch-sounds/README.md

 Installation
 ==================

+The latest released version can be installed via:

+`pip install acousticsim --allow-external textgrid --allow-unverified textgrid --process-dependency-links`

+The package `acousticsim` currently depeneds on https://github.com/kylebgorman/textgrid for a simple interface for Praat TextGrids.
+Future versions may move towards packages that are hosted on PyPI.

+Alternatively, you can install the package from the source:

 1. This package requires numpy and scipy to be installed.
 Precompiled Windows binaries can be found at http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 Further information is available at http://www.scipy.org/install.html